How to Handle a 401k When You Change Jobs

-Some experts recommend that individuals save 10 percent to 15 percent of pre-tax salary for retirement.
+Some experts recommend that individuals save 10-15% of pre-tax salary for retirement.
 Others simply advise saving as much as you possibly can.
 A good rule of thumb for starters is to save at least what your employer will match.
 Anything less and you are leaving money on the table.
-If your employer will match it, save up to 6 percent with the goal of working your way up to 10 percent and beyond.
+If your employer will match it, save up to 6% with the goal of working your way up to 10% and beyond.

 If the new job represents a jump in salary for you, consider increasing your contribution amount.

 As you continue to rise up the corporate ladder and earn more, try to increase the amount you put away in your plan.
-If you shift 1 to 2 percent every few years, you’ll hardly notice the difference.
+If you shift 1-2% every few years, you’ll hardly notice the difference.